 - For the migration to be considered, the creator of the L3DP will need to agree to make their data product public to the entire LSST data-rights community, along with supporting documentation and code.
-The code at first need not be in the LSST framework or even in an LSST-supported language. - If the original proponent wrote her/his code in the C++/Python LSST stack environment (the "Science Platform"), it will be easier to migrate it to a Data Release product (though, obviously, using the same languages/frameworks does not guarantee that the code is of production quality). - If the original code was written in another language or another data processing framework, the project may consider rewriting it to required LSST standards. - Taking on a new Data Release data product means that the project is committing to code maintenance, data quality review, space allocation, and continuing production of the new Data Release data product through DR11.
+The code at first need not be in the LSST framework or even in an LSST-supported language. - If the original proponent wrote her/his code in the C++/Python LSST stack environment (the "Level 3 environment"), it will be easier to migrate it to Level 2 (though, obviously, using the same languages/frameworks does not guarantee that the code is of production quality). - If the original code was written in another language or another data processing framework, the project may consider rewriting it to required LSST standards. - Taking on a new Level 2 DP means that the project is committing to code maintenance, data quality review, space allocation, and continuing production of the new L2DP through DR11.